ME-ICA/tedana/CONTRIBUTING.md

 **3. Make the changes you've discussed.**

 Try to keep the changes focused.
-If you feel tempted to "branch out" then please make a [new branch][link_branches].
+We've found that working on a [new branch][link_branches] makes it easier to keep your changes targeted.

 **4. Submit a [pull request][link_pullrequest].**